 Article II: Offices, Agents, and Records.

 Lamaze International’s principal office, agent, books, and records shall be established and maintained in accordance with the laws of the State of New York, provided that the phrase “books and records” shall also mean operational and procedural manuals, documents, minutes, and written materials.
 Lamaze International shall have such other offices, in Washington, DC or elsewhere, as the Board of Directors may determine.

 Article III: Membership

-Section 3.3: Voting.
-Each voting member of Lamaze International shall be entitled to one vote, subject to the provisions of Section 3.4: C hereinafter.
+Section 3.2: Voting.
+All members of Lamaze International shall be entitled to one vote.
 Votes may be taken in person or by proxy, unless otherwise specified in the bylaws.

 A: Resignation.
 Any member may resign from Lamaze International by submitting a written resignation, or by nonpayment of any required membership dues.

 B: Expulsion.
 The Board of Directors may by a two-thirds vote of the entire Board expel a member for the following reasons:

 Section 3.4: Qualifications of Membership.